Activating the mailbox Guard

 Step 2: Activate mailbox Guard

-- In the Admin area, navigate to mailbox Guard.
+- Navigate to mailbox Guard.

-- Click on Start.
+- Click Start.

-Figure 1: Start the mailbox Guard.
+Start the mailbox Guard

 After setting up the Guard, you will be presented with an overview of the Guard settings.

-mailbox Guard – Explanation of default options
+mailbox Guard – default options

-In the mailbox Guard default settings section, you define how the web client behaves when composing and sending encrypted emails.
+In the mailbox Guard Default Settings section, you define how the web client behaves when composing and sending encrypted emails.

 Composition options